ttu/ttu.github.io/_posts/2019-4-28-use-chocolatey-to-install-apps-windows-dev-machine.md

 ---
 layout: post
 title: Use Chocolatey to automate application installations on a Windows development machine
-excerpt: Automate application installations with Chocolatey package manager and make onboarding happier for new employees
+excerpt: Automate application installations with Chocolatey package manager and make onboarding happier for new employees.
 ---

 Do you need an easy way to improve your team's new employee onboarding or just a way to make your life easier?
 Use _a package manager with Windows_.